Skip to navigation Skip to content

 Customer volunteers for employment assistance

-Services Australia will encourage people with a disability to register with employment services when they have the capacity to do so in order to help customers achieve greater self-reliance and to maximise their capacity to participate.
+Services Australia will encourage customers with a disability to register with employment services when they have the capacity to do so in order to help customers achieve greater self-reliance and to maximise their capacity to participate.

 To be eligible for employment services a job seeker must have a current and valid assessment with an employment services referral recommendation.